 Dedicated on November 18, 2004 by artist Dr. V. Roger Lalli, Trocaire College is honored to be the home to the signed lithographs of all 42 photo-realist works from his series, Buffalo, My City, Watercolors.
 Currently, the entire original collection is in temporary storage awaiting a prominent and permanent venue so that future generations will share in the brilliance of buffalo’s architectural jewels.

-The gift of these prints signifies a special bond between Trocaire and Dr. Lalli, which was forged through the mutual desire of both, the artist and the college, to celebrate the virtue, tradition, heritage, and the history of Buffalo and its people.
+The gift of these prints signifies a special bond between Trocaire and Dr. Lalli, which was forged through the mutual desire of both, to celebrate the virtue, tradition, heritage and history of Buffalo and its people.
 The 42 paintings, as envisioned and created by the artist from 1989 to 1999, symbolize, in numeric analogy, the 42-square-miles that comprise the City of Buffalo.

 Dr. V. Roger Lalli was born in South Buffalo on May 27, 1922.
 He attended Buffalo Public Schools 28 and 82 and later graduated from Kensington High School in 1940.
 On his graduation from high school, Dr. Lalli was awarded the John Sattler Scholarship to the Buffalo Fine Arts Academy (also known as the Albright Art School).
 While at the academy, he earned the coveted Isabelle Ross Award for Excellence in Drawing for a charcoal rendering of the great Renaissance artist, Michelangelo Buonarroti’s sculpture, Duke Guiliano.

 Earning several degrees in secondary education, culminating with his doctorate, Dr. Lalli embarked on a distinguished and rewarding teaching career which included the Buffalo Public Schools, Rosary Hill (now Daemen) College, and Amherst Central High School.